 When students are drawn into an anti-social behaviour dispute, their landlords may become involved as well.
 The most common anti-social behaviour complaints are due to noise, but can include refusal to empty bins, intruding on others’ property or privacy, and abusive behaviour.

-Buy-to-let landlords are having to adjust to a raft of new regulation, and greater regulation may well be introduced over the coming years.
 It’s up to every landlord to stay up-to-date or they could end up facing severe penalties.
-It’s also important to keep up with the changing tastes of tenants.
+It’s also important to keep up with the changing tastes of tenants and their evolving wants and needs.
 You can learn more about what today’s student renters want from their accommodation here.